kubewarden/docs/src/introduction.md

 ## Policy distribution

-Chimera Policies can be served by a regular web server or, even better, can be published inside of an OCI compliant registry.
+Kubewarden Policies can be served by a regular web server or, even better, can be published inside of an OCI compliant registry.

-Chimera Policies can be stored inside of an OCI compliant registry as [OCI artifacts](https://github.com/opencontainers/artifacts).
+Kubewarden Policies can be stored inside of an OCI compliant registry as [OCI artifacts](https://github.com/opencontainers/artifacts).